IBMDeveloperBNL/java-serverless-quicklab/README.md

 **CONGRATULATIONS!!** :smiley: :+1:

 You successfully completed the lab!!
-If you want, you can continue with the optional step below.
+If you want, you can continue with the optional steps below.
 <br>
 <br>